Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/CQs/CQs.md

     ?Data_processing a mdmc:DataProcessing.
 }
 ```
 CQ94.
-Which Research Users have performed the Data Processing?
+Which Research Users have performed the Data Processing

 ```
 CQ95.
 Has Data Analysis been member of the Data Analysis Lifecycle?
 PREFIX mdmc: <https://raw.githubusercontent.com/Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/master/mdmc-nep-top-level-ontology.owl#>